Trial on new Kala Azar drug to begin at ICMR’s Patna research centre

 Kala Azar is a disease caused by an infection with protozoan parasite that enter the body through the bite of an infected female sand fly or ‘balu makhi’, as it is called in local parlance.

 Bihar is among the four Kala Azar endemic states in the country.
 Jharkhand, Uttar Pradesh and West Bengal are the other three.
 With an average prevalence rate of 0.5 cases per 10,000 population, the Centre has set a target to eliminate Kala Azar by 2024.
-Sustaining a prevalence rate of 1 case per 10,000 population for three years is the elimination target.
+The criteria for Kala Azar elimination is to sustain a prevalence rate of up to 1 case per 10,000 population for three years.